Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH

-Table \ref{tab:mu_alpha} contains the calculated molecular dipole moment and parallel and perpendicular polarizabilities of BaOH, on SCF, CCSD, and CCSD(T) levels of theory and using different basis sets.
-The calculations were performed within the X2C Hamiltonian, correlating 35 electrons and setting the virtual space cutoff at 20 a.u.
-Clearly, inclusion of electron correlation is crucial for the calculated dipole moment, as the SCF values are 5 times lower than the CCSD/CCSD(T) results.
+Table~\ref{tab:mu_alpha} contains the calculated molecular body-fixed dipole moment, and the parallel and perpendicular polarizabilities of BaOH, at the Hartree-Fock (HF), CCSD, and CCSD(T) levels of theory and using different basis sets.
+The calculations were performed within the X2C Hamiltonian, correlating 35 electrons and setting the virtual space cutoff at 20\,$E_\text{h}$.
+Clearly, inclusion of electron correlation is crucial for the calculated dipole moment, as the HF values are 5 times lower than the CCSD/CCSD(T) results.
 For polarizabilities, the inclusion of correlation lowers the calculated values by 20--34$\%$.
 The opposite trends of the dipole moment and the dipole polarizability with the improving electron correlation can be explained by the increased ionic character of the Ba--OH bond upon introducing electron correlation.
-An obvious consequence of the increase in bond ionicity is the increase in dipole moment, as seen in Table \ref{tab:mu_alpha}.
+An obvious consequence of the increase in bond ionicity is the increase in dipole moment, as seen in Table~\ref{tab:mu_alpha}.
 A significant decrease in polarizability of Ba$^+$ compared to neutral Ba is then reflected also in quasi-ionic Ba$^+$OH$^-$.
-Theoretical studies have found $\alpha(\text{Ba}) = 272(10)$~a.u. \cite{Schwerdtfeger2019}, $\alpha(\text{OH}) = 7.541$~a.u. \cite{Adamowicz1998}, $\alpha(\text{Ba}^+) = 124.15$~a.u. \cite{Iskrenova-Tchoukova2008}, and $\alpha(\text{OH}^-) = 47(4)$~a.u. \cite{Pluta1998}, indeed showing that $\alpha(\text{Ba}) + \alpha(\text{OH}) > \alpha(\text{Ba}^+) +\alpha(\text{OH}^-)$, consistent with the observed trends.
+Theoretical studies have found $\alpha(\text{Ba}) = 272(10)$~a.u.\cite{Schwerdtfeger2019}, $\alpha(\text{OH}) = 7.541$~a.u.\cite{Adamowicz1998}, $\alpha(\text{Ba}^+) = 124.15$~a.u.\cite{Iskrenova-Tchoukova2008}, and $\alpha(\text{OH}^-) = 47(4)$~a.u.\cite{Pluta1998}, indeed showing that $\alpha(\text{Ba}) + \alpha(\text{OH}) > \alpha(\text{Ba}^+) +\alpha(\text{OH}^-)$, consistent with the observed trends.